Bug reports, feedback¶

 a, b, c = 1.test # [unbalanced-tuple-unpacking, no-member]

-During development, it’s sometimes helpful to run all functional tests in your current environment in order to have faster feedback.
-Run with:
+During development, it's sometimes helpful to run all functional tests in your current environment in order to have faster feedback.
+Run from Pylint root directory with: